 If you’ve been intimidated by eggplant in the past, it’s time to give it a try.
-These big purple globes turn soft and tender when roasted, with a smoky flavor and substantial texture that makes them perfect for vegetarian dishes.
+Eggplants are at their best and most abundant in late summer, and they turn soft and tender when roasted, with a smoky flavor and substantial texture that makes them perfect for vegetarian dishes.
 Read on for some of our best tips for working with eggplant, plus simple and delicious ways to prepare them from the Williams-Sonoma Test Kitchen.

 Choose smooth, firm, glossy-skinned eggplant with green caps and stems.
 Avoid any that are wrinkled, torn, bruised or scarred or that have brown, dried caps.

-Prep tips: Rinse the eggplants and then, using a large knife, trim the green top.
+Rinse eggplants and then, using a large knife, trim the green top.
 If an eggplant is large with lots of seeds, or if the flesh looks dark and watery, sprinkle salt on it after slicing and place in a colander set in the sink for 30 minutes.
 Salting helps extract the bitter juices and also prepares eggplant for deep-frying.
 Young eggplants or Asian varieties can be cooked without salting or peeling.
 If roasting eggplants whole, prick holes in the skin with a fork to keep them from bursting.

-Uses: Large globe eggplants are ideal for roasting, broiling and grilling.
+Large globe eggplants are ideal for roasting, broiling and grilling.
 Once cooked, they are wonderful pureed into spreads, incorporated into pasta sauces and served as chilled antipasti.
 Longer, thinner Asian eggplants lend themselves well to stir-frying, braising in curry sauces and pickling.

 Baba Ghanoush: Prick a large eggplant with a fork.
 Grill on medium-high until soft.
 Peel eggplant, place in a food processor and pulse with 2 minced garlic cloves, 1/4 tsp. cumin, 1/4 cup tahini, 1/4 cup lemon juice, salt and pepper.
 While processing, drizzle in olive oil.